Article Index

 Important: Pharmacists need to push forward with discussions with health plans to identify opportunities to partner with payers and provide value to their patients.
 In this way, contracts can be made to enroll pharmacists and subsequently ensure that pharmacists are paid for the services.
 Once agreements are made to provide services as part of a contract, pharmacists can be internally credentialed with that payer.

-Essential Steps: Enter your information into CAQH to have basic steps toward being credentialed with any payer; see Pharmacist Services Billing Guide for Colorado.
+Essential Steps: Enter your information into CAQH to have basic steps toward being credentialed with any payer; see the Colorado Pharmacist Services Billing Guide section for more details.

 Advocacy AsksCPS continues to evaluate if a payment parity advocacy campaign is needed.
 We also ask that any pharmacist/entity that gets rejected from a payer network notify CPS so we can take appropriate steps.